voodoo12345/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 .. warning:: The following document is still under construction and is subject to changes.

-.. _desktop_wallet_guide:
+.. _Owallet_desktop_wallet_guide:

-Desktop Wallet User Guide
+Owallet Desktop Wallet User Guide
 =========================

 Using Beam Dekstop Wallet is the simplest way to start using Beam.
 It is available for Linux, Mac and Windows platforms (see :ref:`supported platforms` for details).